charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Install the [Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on Ubuntu.

-Take a snapshot of Pristine Lubuntu before installing Docker.
+If you are going to be using Pristine Lubuntu, take a snapshot of it before installing Docker.

-Run the script found on your hard drive in **JsObjects/Utilities/InstallScripts**:
+To perform the actual install, run the script called **DockerInstall** found on your hard drive in the **JsObjects/Utilities/InstallScripts** directory:

 - [DockerInstall][dkin]

+**NOTE**: _It is always a good idea to pull the **JsObjects** repository before using any portion of it.
+GitHub tells me that as of October, 2019, I have publised 2,518 commits to that repo.
+The point being that it gets updated fairly often._

 So the commands to install Docker might be like this: